laravel/docs/mail.md

             );
         });
     }

-Once your additional transport has been installed and registered, you shold create a mailer definition within your application's config/mail.php configuration file that utilizes the new transport:
+Once your transport has been registered, you may create a mailer definition within your application's config/mail.php configuration file that utilizes the new transport:

     'sendinblue' => [
         'transport' => 'sendinblue',
         // ...
     ],